QBDI/QBDI/docs/source/architecture_support.rst

 ARM
 ---

-The ARM support is currently limited to the ARM instruction set of ARMv6, there is no support for Thumb or Thumb2 yet.
+The public ARM support is currently limited to the ARM instruction set of ARMv6, there is no support for Thumb or Thumb2 yet.
 While this subset is quite small, it is enough to run pure ARM mode binary and demonstrate that complete ARM support is possible.